 Why You Should Book Directly With Us

 Sure, our rooms can be booked on internet travel sites.
 Unless I really screw up, you will not find a lower price on any of the online booking sites than you can get from us.
 In addition, several of our largest room types are only available on our website or through the front desk.
-We also run various promotions (free ferry tickets, 15% off for cyclists, 7th day free, etc.) which are only available through us.
-Take for instance the free ferry ticket promotion we ran this summer; stay 2 weeknights with us in a lakefront room and receive 2 Star Line ferry tickets.
+We also run various promotions (free ferry tickets, 10% off for cyclists, 7th day free, etc.) which are only available through us.
+Take for instance the free ferry ticket promotion we run in the summer; stay 2 weeknights with us in a lakefront room and receive 2 Star Line ferry tickets.
 As I explained to a couple of guests, if you book with Hotels.com or Booking.com, I have to give THEM the ferry tickets; I would much rather give them to my guests as it costs me the same or even a little less than the commission I have to pay to the booking sites.

 About Our Lakeshore

 At the Clearwater we are fortunate to have 300 feet of lakefront property on Lake Huron.
 However, I would not describe this as a typical “sandy beach” which would be ideal for swimming.
 Due to the recent low water levels in the great lakes, the lakefront in Mackinaw City has become increasingly weedy.
 We are doing everything in our power to restore our section of lakefront to “sandy beach” conditions, but due to DNR regulations this is a slow process and may take 2 to 3 years.
 We have done everything we can to remove any reference online to our property having a “beach” as we do not want to mislead our guests.
 Can you swim from our lakefront?
 Absolutely, I do it myself, but I’m an experienced scuba diver and a little vegetation doesn’t bother me.
 On the other hand, there is a reason almost all of the hotels in Mackinaw City have indoor pools: The lake water is COLD up here!
 Try it and see.
 I don’t go in without a wetsuit.
+UPDATE May 2015: OK, NOW I would describe our lakefront as a sandy beach.
+We have removed all of the large rocks, extended the beach upwards and added 200 cubic yards of sand.
+Check our Facebook page for photos!

 It has been brought to my attention that the cancellation policy is only visible when you book a room, so here it is: Cancellations must be made at least 48 hours prior to the 3:00 PM check-in time on your arrival date.
 Cancellations made with less than 48 hours notice will result in a charge of 1 night’s stay.